Vincent615/VAE_Fashion-MNIST/README.md

-VAE Model with 98.8% Accuracy
+Simple VAE Model with 98.8% Accuracy